Skip to content

 Seaham Townscape Heritage Project

-The Seaham Townscape Heritage Project aims to restore buildings and improve spaces within Seaham Conservation area, to create attractive, vibrant and interesting places for people to live, work and visit.
+The Seaham Townscape Heritage Project aims to restore historic buildings and improve public spaces within Seaham Conservation area.

 What we are doing

-In September 2019, we secured £1.6 million from The National Lottery Heritage Fund for a three year project to improve historic properties in Church Street.
-The project will offer grants to property owners/occupiers to undo old architectural changes that may spoil the look of the street.
+In September 2019, we successfully secured £1.6 million from The National Lottery Heritage Fund for a three-year project aimed at enhancing historic properties in Church Street.
+Due to the impact of Covid-19, the project has been extended until December 2024.

 North Terrace and Terrace Green

-• Improvements to the public spaces around the popular North Terrace and Terrace Green areas will complement previous building improvements and Grade II attractions.
+Enhancements to the public spaces surrounding popular North Terrace and Terrace Green area have seamlessly complemented previous building upgrades and Grade II listed buildings and structures.

 South Terrace

-The exposed railway tracks are one of the only remaining parts of the Rainton and Seaham Line (opened in 1831), which was essential Seaham's development as a harbour and town.
+The exposed railway tracks stand as one of the few remaining remnants of the Rainton and Seaham Line, which commenced operations in 1831 and played a pivotal role in Seaham's evolution as both a harbour and a town.

 Church Street